ska-telescope/ska-oso-pht-ui/docs/src/userGuide/ObservationPage.rst

 1. Observation set table which displays the following details :

-   - **observation Id** : unique id for each observation set.
+   - **Id** : Unique id for each observation set.
-   - **observation group id** : displays the group Id if a given observation belongs to a group.
+   - **Group** : Displays the group Id if a given observation belongs to a group.
 This is needed when observations need to happen in parallel or in a group.
+   - **Observing Band** : The observing band.
+The options are: low band, mid band 1, mid band 2, mid band 5a and mid band 5b.
-   - **sub-array** : This displays the sub-array of the observation set.
+   - **Subrray** : This displays the sub-array of the observation set.
-   - **observation type** : Continuum or Zoom.
+   - **Type** : Continuum or Zoom.
-   - **Sensitivity Calculation status** : Indicates the overall status for the observation.
+   - **Status** : Indicates the overall status for the observation.
 Click to open a modal with individual results - see :numref:`Figure %s <senscal>`.
-   - **actions** : Icons providing the ability to edit or delete ( after confirmation ) the selected observation.
+   - **Actions** : Icons providing the ability to edit or delete ( after confirmation ) the selected observation.

 2. Target List: